ceph/ceph/doc/man/8/rados.rst

   Set the value of the object map header of object name.

 :command:`export` *filename*
-  Serialize pool contents to a file or standard output.\n"
+  Serialize pool contents to a file or standard output.

 :command:`import` [--dry-run] [--no-overwrite] < filename | - >
-  Load pool contents from a file or standard input
+  Load contents from a file or standard input into a pool.

 Examples